mcdon-a/appsec-test-website-2/README.md

 ## Notes

-This project is for design study only and is not affiliated with Avion Rewards, RBC, or Auth0.
-Replace names and visual identity before using it for any public or production purpose.
+This project is for design study only and is not affiliated with any bank, financial institution, or production login service.

 Do not enter real credentials.
 The console output is intentionally for local test data only.